JiehongLin/Self-DPDN/README.md

 | unsupervised | 72.6 | 63.8 | 37.8 | 45.5 | 59.8 | 71.3 |
 | unsupervised (with masks) | 83.0 | 70.3 | 39.4 | 45.0 | 59.8 | 72.1 |
 | supervised  | 83.4 | 76.0 | 46.0 | 50.7 | 70.4 | 78.4 |

+## Citation
+If you find our work useful in your research, please consider citing:

+    @inproceedings{lin2022category,
+      title={Category-level 6D object pose and size estimation using self-supervised deep prior deformation networks}, author={Lin, Jiehong and Wei, Zewei and Ding, Changxing and Jia, Kui}, booktitle={European Conference on Computer Vision},
+      pages={19--34},
+      year={2022},
+      organization={Springer}
+    }

 ## Acknowledgements